halvorsanden/sssysfonts/README.md

 - Advocate system fonts.
 - Demonstrate typography in a text-heavy document.
 - Use no media queries.
-- Contribute to [a cool project](https://github.com/5t3ph/stylestage) that showcases different CSS techniques and serves as a learning resource.
+- Contribute to a cool project that showcases different CSS techniques and serves as a learning resource.
-- To learn, not just use what I know.
+- Learn something new.

 ### System fonts have become my go-to for most projects because: